Scholarly-Projects/annotation_extraction/B/Johnson - 1999 - Soul by soul life inside the antebellum slave mar_highlights_and_annotations.md

 - **Page 40**: Whether it was the scene itself or the influence that open ex pressing of loss and betrayal might have on other slaves their own family members or even themselves some slaveholders sidestepped the moment of truth with a lie By so doing they assured themselves
 - **Page 41**: a smooth transaction but conceded that their economy could be suss trained only at the cost of its pretense of humanity
 - **Page 75**: Balls memoir should not be mistaken for a literal rendering of what hap opened in the kitchen But the structure of the  initial connection based on conversation and then the  ex change of increasingly dangerous information's something that can be read from Balls subsequent account

+## Important
+- **Page 79**: instead her daydream was about imaginary slaves It is raining so furiously this morning that even the belle of the balls wish oh that I had a million slaves or more T o catch the raindrops as they pour would be of no avail